 Goats and chickens at Historic Oak View County Park

 The first goats arrived at Historic Oak View in 2001.
-Now, according to Oak View’s website, there are five Nubian and Mini-Nubian goats that you can visit.
+Now, according to Oak View’s website, there are several Nubian and Mini-Nubian goats that you can visit.
 They like to eat apples (cut into small pieces) and baby carrots, but check with park staff first, just in case they’ve already had lots of treats.

 And since 2016 there have also been chickens at Oak View.
 There are three breeds: Buff Orpington, Silver Lace Wyandotte, and Ameraucana.
 The chicken coop is next to the Tenant House.